Oswego Public Library: Services

 Oswego Public Library provides library cards free of charge to local residents, provided they can provide proof-of-residency.

 The Library has a collection of over 16,000 fiction and non-fiction books, with specialized areas for young children's, teen, and adult fiction, as well as research areas for non-fiction.
-OPL also boasts an impressive five-year catalog of back issues of all of its nearly fifty magazine subscriptions, providing patrons with a wealth of periodical literature for research and pleasure.
+OPL also has a five-year catalog of back issues of all of its nearly fifty magazine subscriptions, providing patrons with periodical literature for research and pleasure.
 Hundreds of current CDs, DVDs, Books on Tape, and Books on CD are also available for checkout.

 OPL works with the State Library of Kansas and provides related services, such as Kansas State Library Cards.

 In the late 2000s, OPL received its first two Gates Foundation computers for Patron Access.
 Since then, those machines have been supplemented by other library technology purchases and at least two more Gates machines.
 In total, the library provides seven computers for patron access, including a laptop for use inside the library.
 OPL also offers free 802.11b/g Wi-Fi and low-cost printing.

 The Library has used an automated cataloging system since 1990, one of the first in the area to do so.